shivani194/voter-verification-portal/README.md

   Add voter face images to the /voter_images directory.
   Add voter names and voter IDs in database.py.

+4. Configure Twilio (For OTP Verification)
+   Create a Twilio account.
+   Get your Twilio Account SID, Auth Token, and a verified phone number.
+   Open otp.py and replace the placeholders with your actual Twilio credentials and phone number.

- 4.Run the Flask application:
+5.Run the Flask application:
   python app.py

-5. Access the Systen in your browser: http://localhost:5000
+6. Access the Systen in your browser: http://localhost:5000

 ## Security Considerations